maelstrom-cms/documentation/getting-started/my-first-panel.md

     // Using Helpers
     $this->panel->setEntry($page);
-    $this->panel->destory('Success message!');
+    $this->panel->destroy('Success message!');

     return $this->panel->redirect('index');
 }
 ```

 ::: tip
-If your model uses `SoftDeletes` then you'll be able to use the `destory()` method to toggle it's state. e.g.
+If your model uses `SoftDeletes` then you'll be able to use the `destroy()` method to toggle it's state. e.g.
 :::

-If you pass through a model through `destory()` various times, if it uses the `SoftDelete` trait it will check if it's already trashed, if it is, then it will restore it.
+If you pass through a model through `destroy()` various times, if it uses the `SoftDelete` trait it will check if it's already trashed, if it is, then it will restore it.

 We can check the state of the model and provide a suitable success message and redirect location.